jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Workflow Control**: None

 **State Management**: Accesses messages field in ResearcherState input and returns updated ResearcherState with new messages.
+No state field updates are performed.

 **Communication Patterns**: None.
 This component does not communicate, rather it creates a function for LLM processing

 **External Dependencies**:
 - **LangChain SystemMessage**: Library for creating system messages
-- **LangChain AIMessage**: Library for creating AI response messages
 - **ChatOpenAI**: LLM interface for researcher operations

 **Global variables**: None